Liojn/MAD24_P01_Team1/README.md

 2.)Widgets (Jovan)

-- The widgets will display the user's progress displaying a calendar with whether they have worked out that day and a heat map
+- The widgets will display the user's progress displaying a calendar with whether they have worked out that day and a heat map.

 - Metrics include how much time spent on working out.

+- The data will be displayed on 2 different widgets, a calendar widget and a heatmap widget depending on the users preference.

-- This widget will also provide easy access into the specific functions in the app by pressing the different widgets/parts of the widgets.
+- This widget will also provide easy access into the calendar part of the app by pressing on the widgets it self.

-- The data on the widget will be updated once every few mins for live fed data.
+- The data on the widget will be updated once every few hours for live fed data.

 3.)Advanced Food Tracker (Kris)